 As the repository of psychic rejects, the Shadow is often misunderstood as nothing more than the personality's "dark half."
 While some shady segments certainly do exist, some areas are filled with "shadow gold."

 Shadow gold refers to Carl Jung's statement, "In the Shadow is the gold."
-His comment refers to those powerful, positive, potentially life-altering psychic parts exiled from conscious awareness due pain, cultural disapproval, or their association with negative life experiences.
+His comment refers to those powerful, positive, potentially life-altering psychic parts exiled from conscious awareness due to pain, cultural disapproval, or their association with negative life experiences.

-Archetypes are not only the foundation of analytical psychology--they are the primal prototypical concepts and ideals forming the foundation of human existence and expression.
+Archetypes are not only the foundation of analytical psychology—they are the primal prototypical concepts and ideals forming the foundation of human existence and expression.